-As a heart transplant patient, you have the full attention of our team, including board-certified cardiologists, cardiac surgeons, transplant nurse coordinators, nurse practitioners, pharmacists, nutritionists, social workers and support staff.
+As a heart transplant patient, you have the full attention of our team, including board-certified cardiologists, cardiac surgeons, heart transplant coordinators, nurse practitioners, pharmacists, nutritionists, social workers and support staff.

-Our heart surgeons provide consistent communication and a supportive environment for you and your loved ones.
+Our heart surgeons, cardiologists and other team members provide consistent communication and a supportive environment for you and your loved ones.

 To be eligible to receive a donor heart transplant, patients must be diagnosed with end-stage heart disease.
 There are other qualifications and criteria that also must be considered such as age and overall wellness aside from the heart.